WFH Abby Webb WFH Abby Webb

 Working from home UK statistics 2024

-Since the start of the COVID-19 pandemic in March 2020, the numbers of people working from home in the UK has dramatically increased.
+Since the COVID-19 pandemic, the numbers of people working from home in the UK and around the world has dramatically increased.
 Here are the WFH remote working stats you need to know.

 Since the start of the COVID-19 pandemic in March 2020, the numbers of people working from home in the UK has dramatically increased.
 That’s no surprise.

 But now, with advice from the government constantly changing, how will homeworking in the UK change?
-Will the numbers of remote workers decrease as we leave 2023 and into 2024?
+Will the numbers of remote workers decrease?
 Will we embrace hybrid working?
 What will the trends look like?
+How has productivity changed?

 remote-working-trends.jpg